Psy-Fer/buttery-eel/README.md

 Hasindu Gamaarachchi for having the idea to do this, and for the issue posted on the slow5tools repo by SziKayLeung

+My partner Hilary for coming up with the name.

-Matt Loose for having the basics of this all along in your readfish code and being awesome in general
+Matt Loose and Alexander Payne for having the basics of this all along in your readfish code and being awesome in general

 Lastly, I'd like to say i'm a little surprised this wasn't suggested to us by the devs at ONT when they were rejecting our pull requests on Guppy, Bonito, and Dorado.
 Oh well.